dariopellegrini/EasyString/README.md

 # EasyString
-Swift String extensions to make make easy working with strings.
+Swift String extensions that give an easier way to manipulate strings in Swift applications.